This is our review on the 7 Best Guitar Strings For Metal.

 •Long-lasting strings that are durable and won’t break the bank.

-•Provides a thick sound with plenty of punch in both rhythm and lead playing.
+Plenty of punch both rhythm and lead playing

 The NYXL series is extremely popular with metal players.